dcunited001/dcunited001.github.io/_drafts/2016-09-26-fallout-zero-an-oligarchy-of-alien-property-in-custodia.md

 # [Ohh, I Have An Idea!](#ohh-i-have-an-idea)

 Just invent a pattern language that maps to real current events.
 Like a disease or something.
-Oh, or Qg'daphie Duck!
+Oh, or just say Qg'daphie Duck did it!
 Yeh, whatever his fucking name is.
 Fuck that guy anyway!
 How's a major media organization like CNN or some shit supposed to keep that straight.

+- TODO: add a picture of Q'g'daphne Duck, whoever TF that is

+- hey it's an arabic name. it's really hard OK?!
+Elmo says that "Q" words have to have a "U" right after it or you go to jail. do not collect $200 from oscar the grouch.
+    - (it's in the regulations)
+- seriously though, transliteration from arabic to english should be standard for English. there are occasionally differences b/w american english and uk english, but ask anyone at Oxford and Yale who studies arabic and they'll tell you that, for however qaddafi spells his name in arabic, THERE IS ONE ACCEPTABLE TRANSLITERATION.
+  - and the truth his name is Muammar Al-Qaddafi

+  there IS

 <a name="you-should-invent-a-disease-and-a-pattern-language" />